torquebox/torquebox.org/drafts/transactions.md

 default another 9 times, effectively resulting in the creation of 10 like-named `Thing` objects, 10 messages sent to the `post-process` queue, and 10 emails of gratitude sent out.
-Without transactions, you're gonna need some more code, e.g. "idempotent receiver", to ensure the integrity of your data.
+Without transactions, you'll need to introduce compensation logic, i.e. more design, more code, more tests, etc. to ensure the integrity of your data.

-Occasionally, you may not want all published messages to assume the transaction of `on_message`.
-In that case, pass `:requires_new => true`:

-<pre class="syntax ruby">class Processor < TorqueBox::Messaging::MessageProcessor
-  def on_message(msg)
-    inject('/queues/post-process').publish("foo", :requires_new => true)
-    raise "you're gonna post-process ten 'foo' messages" end end</pre>

 The `on_message` method is invoked after an implicit transaction is started, but you can do this explicitly yourself using `TorqueBox.transaction`.
 It accepts the following arguments:

-- An arbitrary number of resources to enlist in the current transaction (you probably won't use this)
+- An arbitrary number of resources to enlist in the current transaction *(you probably won't ever use this)*
-- An optional hash of options; currently only `:requires_new` is supported, defaulting to `false` (often handy)
+- An optional hash of options; currently only `:requires_new` is supported, defaulting to `false` *(this might come in handy)*
-- A block defining your transaction (kind of the whole point)
+- A block defining your transaction *(kind of the whole point)*

+If the block runs to completion without raising an exception, the transaction commits.
+Otherwise, it rolls back.
+That's pretty much all there is to it.

 Here's the "surprising" example from the [Rails docs][art] which results in the creation of both 'Kotori' and 'Nemu':